Jiraphapa/openfoam-docker-cloud/README.md

 6. Create or choose an existing **key pair** for SSH connection.
 7. Click **Launch Instances**.

 This will create an AWS EC2 VM instance.
-You can access the command-line interface of an instance via ssh to the VM's External IP address using the private key file (key pair file).
+You can access the command-line interface of an instance via ssh to the VM's External IP address using the private key/key pair file (see [Connecting to your Linux instance using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html?icmpid=docs_ec2_console))

 ### Installing Docker (and Git) on AWS EC2 instance